JNaveenRoshan/Linux_Tutorial_Materials/extend_partition/Readme.md

 <!-- ABOUT THE PROJECT -->
-## User Guide on Installing Splunk in Linux on Cloud
+## User Guide on Resizing/Extending the disk partition in Linux Machine